macalbert/envilder/README.md

 # 🌱 Envilder

-**Envilder** is a CLI tool designed to generate `.env` files from AWS SSM parameters.
-This is useful for managing environment variables securely in your projects without exposing sensitive information in your codebase.
+`Envilder` is a CLI tool to manage AWS SSM Parameter Store parameters and automatically generate the required `.env` file.
+This tool simplifies environment variable management for projects, avoiding manual updates and ensuring consistency across environments.

 ## ✨ Features